hong142/MGMT690-Writeup-5-Yuwen-Hong/README.md

 $ sudo docker run -it /bin/ash
 ```
 #### Daemon
-If you had a service such as a Shinyapp or something, you might want to run that as a daemon, which allows you application to keep running without having you to login to the machine repeatedly
+If you had a service such as a Shinyapp or something, you might want to run that as a daemon, which allows your application to keep running without having to login to the machine repeatedly

 ```
 $ sudo docker run -d